Net Neutrality Foe Ajit Pai Wants To Take A Weed Whacker To Regulations

 “Pai has been an outspoken defender of free speech and freedom of the press, as he’s worked to expose the FCC’s politicization since he joined the agency in 2012,” the Washington Free Beacon noted.
 On several occasions, the commissioner warned about what he considered FCC attempts to silence voices in the media that dissented from the Obama agenda.

 As things stand today, one of the rules that could be on the chopping block is that governing net neutrality, which, in December, Pai suggested that its “days are numbered.”
-It remains to be seen, however, if dismantling or eliminating net neutrality will be easy.
+It remains to be seen, however, if dismantling or eliminating net neutrality will be as easy as Pai, as it were.

 In a party line vote on February 26, 2015, with the Democrats holding the majority at the time, the FCC voted 3-2 in favor of a complicated 300-plus-page set of regulations that reclassifies Internet Service Providers as so-called common carriers or public utilities, like old-time phone companies, thereby making them subject to federal government regulation.
 The FCC derived its regulatory authority to do so from Title II of the vintage Communications Act of 1934.